Free Consultation

 Want a smarter child?
 Start by feeding them the right foods.

-While a child’s IQ is mostly genetically determined, as well as by the amount and type of cognitive training they receive, what they eat plays a role too.
-According to a study published in the Journal of Epidemiology and Community Health, what you feed your child before the age of three could impact their IQ score once they go to school.
+While a child’s IQ is mostly genetically determined, as well as by the amount and type of cognitive training they receive, what they eat plays a role, too.
+According to a study published in the Journal of Epidemiology and Community Health, what you feed your child before age three could impact their IQ score once they go to school.

 Researchers in Great Britain looked at the association between IQ and childhood diet among almost 4,000 kids between the ages of 3 and 7.
-They classified the diets of these kids into three types: a processed food diet, a health conscious diet and a traditional diet.
-The traditional diet focused on meat, potatoes and some vegetables, while the health-conscious diet emphasized salads, fruits, vegetables and healthier protein sources such as fish.
-The processed diet consisted mostly of convenience foods and was high in fat and sugar.
+They classified the diets of these kids into three types: a processed food diet, a health-conscious diet, and a traditional diet.
+The traditional diet focused on meat, potatoes, and some vegetables, while the health-conscious diet emphasized salads, fruits, vegetables, and healthier protein sources such as fish.
+The processed diet mainly consisted of convenience foods and was high in fat and sugar.

 The results?
 Researchers found that kids who ate a processed food diet had lower IQ scores, while the children who enjoyed a health-conscious diet had higher ones.
-After adjusting for other factors that could affect IQ this effect was less pronounced, but it was still significant.
+After adjusting for other factors that could affect IQ, this effect was less pronounced but still significant.
 They found that the greatest benefits of a diet health-conscious diet were before the child reached the age of three.

 Better diet, smarter child